 Each coach will keep records of student participation in each sport.
 Such records will be used as a basis for determining whether a student qualifies for a letter.
 The athlete must complete the sport in order to letter or receive any post district awards.
-Please Note exceptions for lettering.
+A participant may letter at the coach's discretion if the participant is considered to have been of exceptional value to the team.